-The commercial success of cabozantinib will depend upon the degree of market acceptance of cabozantinib among physicians, patients, health care payors, and the medical community.
+The commercial success of COMETRIQ for MTC and any other potential approvals of cabozantinib in additional indications in the future will depend upon the degree of market acceptance of cabozantinib among physicians, patients, health care payers, and the medical community.

-Our ability to commercialize cabozantinib for the approved MTC indication and potentially other indications, if approved, will be highly dependent upon the extent to which cabozantinib gains market acceptance among physicians, patients, health care payors such as Medicare and Medicaid, and the medical community.
+Our ability to commercialize cabozantinib for the approved MTC indication and potentially other indications, if approved, will be highly dependent upon the extent to which cabozantinib gains market acceptance among physicians, patients, health care payers such as Medicare and Medicaid, and the medical community.
 If cabozantinib does not achieve an adequate level of acceptance, we may not generate significant future product revenues, and we may not become profitable.
 The degree of market acceptance of cabozantinib will depend upon a number of factors, including:

-- the effectiveness, or perceived effectiveness, of cabozantinib in comparison to competing products; - the existence of any significant side effects of cabozantinib, as well as their severity in comparison to those of any competing products; - potential advantages or disadvantages in relation to alternative treatments; - the timing of market entry relative to competitive treatments; - indications for which cabozantinib is approved; - the ability to offer cabozantinib for sale at competitive prices; - relative convenience and ease of administration; - the strength of sales, marketing and distribution support; and - · sufficient third-party coverage or reimbursement.
+- the effectiveness, or perceived effectiveness, of cabozantinib in comparison to competing products; - the existence of any significant side effects of cabozantinib, as well as their severity in comparison to those of any competing products; - potential advantages or disadvantages in relation to alternative treatments; - the timing of market entry relative to competitive treatments; - indications for which cabozantinib is approved; - the ability to offer cabozantinib for sale at competitive prices; - relative convenience and ease of administration; - the strength of sales, marketing and distribution support; and - sufficient third-party coverage and reimbursement.

-If we are unable to establish and maintain adequate sales, marketing and distribution capabilities or enter into or maintain agreements with third parties to do so, we may be unable to successfully commercialize cabozantinib.
+If we are unable to maintain adequate sales, marketing and distribution capabilities or enter into or maintain agreements with third parties to do so, we may be unable to commercialize cabozantinib successfully.

 We have established a small internal commercial organization that we believe is commensurate with the size of the market opportunity for the applicable approved MTC indication in the United States and European Union.
-We have also designed our commercial organization to maintain flexibility, and to enable us to quickly scale up if additional indications are approved in the future.
+We have also designed our commercial organization to maintain flexibility, and to enable us to quickly scale up if additional indications are approved in the future or scale down if we are not successful in gaining approval of additional indications.
 We believe we have created an efficient commercial organization, taking advantage of outsourcing options where prudent to maximize the effectiveness of our commercial expenditures.
 However, we may not be able to correctly judge the size and experience of the sales and marketing force and the scale of distribution necessary to successfully market and sell cabozantinib.
-Establishing and maintaining sales, marketing, and distribution capabilities are expensive and time-consuming.
+Maintaining sales, marketing, and distribution capabilities is expensive and time-consuming.
 Such expenses may be disproportional compared to the revenues we may be able to generate on sales of cabozantinib and have an adverse impact on our results of operations.
-If we are unable to establish and maintain adequate sales, marketing and distribution capabilities, independently or with others, we may not be able to generate product revenues and our business may be adversely affected.
+If we are unable to maintain adequate sales, marketing and distribution capabilities, independently or with others, we may not be able to generate product revenues and our business may be adversely affected.